conan-io/tribe/README.md

 **A proposal starts with a pull-request to the `design` folder** of this repository following the guidelines in this [template](design/_TEMPLATE.md).
-We expect Conan core development team to initiate most of them (other people starting them are welcome, but keep in this repository is for substantial changes.
-If you are not sure it is probably better to
+We expect Conan core development team to initiate most of them (other people starting them are welcome, but notice this repository is for substantial changes.
+If you are not sure it's probably better to
 [open an issue in Conan repository](https://github.com/conan-io/conan/issues)).

 This is the lifecycle of a proposal: